Broadsign Control Administrator

 Once Broadsign pushes the upgrade to your domain, each installation (no matter which user logs on) will see the Upgrade Available dialogue box.

 If the user clicks Yes, the Broadsign Control Administrator Auto Upgrade page appears.
-If the user then clicks on Apply Upgrade, the targeted version will download to begin the installation process.
+If the user then clicks Apply Upgrade, the targeted version will download to begin the installation process.